xTunner/frontend/resources/assets/docs/google-auth.md

     base64 <your-service-account.json>

 and then copy the result of that command.
-Windows users will need to use [certutil](http://stackoverflow.com/questions/16945780/decoding-base64-in-batch), or try a website like [base64encode](https://www.base64decode.org/) to encode the credentials.
+Windows users will need to use [certutil](http://stackoverflow.com/questions/16945780/decoding-base64-in-batch).

 Once you have copied the value of your JSON Service Account, go to your CircleCI project, click 'Project Settings' in the top right, then click 'Environment variables' on the left hand side.
 Add a new Name called `CLIENT_SECRET`, and paste the value of your encoded Service Account into the Value form, then click 'Save variables'.
 Your Service Account can now be accessed from within your CircleCI build job.